 - Base employment decisions on job qualifications (e.g., education, prior experience) and merit.
-Merit includes an individual's skills, performance, values, leadership and other jobrelated criteria. - ii.
-Make all employment related decisions and actions without regard to a person's race, colour, religion, national origin, sex (including pregnancy), sexual orientation, age, disability, veteran status or other characteristic protected by law. - iii.
-Provide a work environment free of inappropriate harassment or intimidation. - iv.
-Respect the privacy rights of employees by using, maintaining and transferring personal data in accordance with MicroSave's Employment Data Protection Standards and related procedures.
-MicroSave reserves the right to monitor use of company property, including computers, e-mail, phones, proprietary information, etc., in accordance with applicable law. - v.
-If a conflict arises between the requirements of this policy and the laws, customs or practices of a particular area, consult with management and company legal counsel to determine the most appropriate course of action.
+Merit includes an individual's skills, performance, values, leadership, and other job-related criteria. - Make all employment related decisions and actions without regard to a person's race, color, religion, national origin, sex (including pregnancy), sexual orientation, age, disability, veteran status or other characteristic protected by law. - Provide a work environment free of inappropriate harassment or intimidation.

+- Respect the privacy rights of employees by using, maintaining, and transferring personal data in accordance with MSC's Employment Data Protection Standards and related procedures.
+MSC reserves the right to monitor the use of company property, including computers, e-mail, phones, proprietary information, etc., in accordance with applicable law. - If a conflict arises between the requirements of this policy and the laws, customs or practices of a particular area, consult with management and company legal counsel to determine the most appropriate course of action.